New Year's Eve: Chile

-Over one million visitors crowd the streets and beaches of Valparaiso each New Year's Eve.
+Over one million visitors crowd the streets and beaches of Valparaíso each New Year's Eve.

 New Year's Eve is celebrated in Chile by the observation of various traditions, such as wearing yellow underwear and watching fireworks.
 Chileans who want to travel walk the streets with a suitcase in hand, others hold money in their hand or place coins at their door for good fortune in the new year.
 Celebrations include a family dinner with special dishes, usually lentils for good luck, and twelve grapes to symbolize wishes for each month of the coming year.
 Family celebrations usually last until midnight, then some continue partying with friends until dawn.
-In Chile's capital Santiago, thousands of Chileans gather at the Entel Tower to watch the countdown to midnight and a fireworks display.
+In Chile's capital Santiago, thousands of Chileans gather at the Entel Tower to watch the countdown to midnight and a fireworks display, which is televised on major Chilean networks including Canal 13.

-There are several fireworks shows across the country, and over one million spectators attend the most popular, the "Año Nuevo en el Mar", in Valparaiso.
+There are several fireworks shows across the country, and over one million spectators attend the most popular, the "Año Nuevo en el Mar", in Valparaíso.
 Since 2000, the sale of fireworks to individuals has been illegal, meaning fireworks can now only be observed at fireworks displays during major events.

 As in much of South America, New Year's Eve is spent by Chileans in beach visits in major tourist areas of the nation as it falls in the southern hemisphere summer period.